2001 Spanish Grand Prix: Race

-Michael Schumacher and Häkkinen gradually began to pull away from Barrichello, with Schumacher setting successive fastest laps and Häkkinen increasing his pace to stay close behind him.
-Panis overtook Räikkönen for 10th on lap three as Alonso fell to 16th after being passed by de la Rosa and Frentzen due to a driver error.
-On the next lap, Panis tried unsuccessfully to pass Irvine on the outside for ninth at turn one, On lap six, Frentzen attempted to overtake De La Rosa on the outside at turn ten for 16th, but he lost control of his car's rear on a kerb and understeered.
-Frentzen's rear wheels flew backwards over De La Rosa's front wing.
+Michael Schumacher and Häkkinen gradually began to pull away from Barrichello, with Schumacher setting successive fastest laps and Häkkinen increasing his pace to stay close behind him but unable to challenge for the lead.
+Panis overtook Räikkönen for 10th on lap three as Alonso fell to 16th after being passed by De la Rosa and Frentzen due to a driver error.
+On the next lap, Panis tried unsuccessfully to pass Irvine on the outside for ninth at turn one, On lap six, Frentzen attempted to overtake De la Rosa on the outside at turn ten for 16th, but he lost control of his car's rear on a kerb and understeered.
+Frentzen's rear wheels flew backwards over De la Rosa's front wing.
 Both drivers retired from the race in the gravel trap off the circuit.
 Bernoldi joined the list of retirees when he pulled off onto the grassy side at turn five on lap nine due to a loss of fuel pressure.
 Coulthard caught and overtook Marques for 18th on lap 13 and Button for 17th three laps later.
 The first scheduled pit stops began on lap 17.
 Coulthard passed Fisichella for 15th on lap 18, as Montoya closed up to Trulli in fifth and began battling him.

 Mika Häkkinen (pictured in 2006) ran longer stints than Michael Schumacher and eventually took the race lead after the second round of pit stops.

 Ralf Schumacher in fourth lost control of his car when braking and downshifting for La Caixa turn on lap 21 owing to the rear brakes locking.
 He spun off into the gravel trap and retired.
 This moved Trulli to fourth and Montoya to fifth, before both drivers made their first pit stops on the next lap.
 Swift work from Montoya's crew put him ahead of Trulli.
 Michael Schumacher made his first pit stop on lap 23.
 His pit stop took 8.7 seconds, and he returned to the circuit in third.
 Häkkinen now led, with Barrichello in second.
 Häkkinen drove stints around three laps longer than Michael Schumacher, resulting in more fuel in his car.
 He began to push hard, but Schumacher's speed on new tyres and a full tank of fuel allowed him to negate his weight advantage.
 Panis's pit stop on lap 25 was difficult since he stalled due to an electronic issue before exiting the pit lane after a brief delay.